-French immersion students participate in the reading and writing components of the assessments in English and the mathematics in French.
+French Immersion students participate in the Mathematics component of the assessment in French and do not participate in the Literacy component.

 Other Circumstances Impacting Participation

 Students who are:

 - enrolled in the Nova Scotia International Student Program (NSISP) are expected to participate. - exhibiting heightened emotional state - leading up to the assessment may be exempted.
 In this exceptional circumstance, the principal, in consultation with parents and guardians and the student, may exercise professional judgement to determine whether an exemption would be appropriate. - during the assessment should be offered support and, if appropriate, encouraged to continue.
 If the student is unable to continue the assessment that day, a make-up session may be arranged or the principal, in consultation with parents and guardians and the student, may exercise professional judgement to determine whether an exemption would be appropriate. - following the Public School Program at a different location such as a hospital or long-term-care facility, are generally expected to participate; contact the Regional Assessment Coordinator to determine if participation is appropriate. - home-schooled should be offered the opportunity to participate at their school, if following the Public School Program and registered at their local school.
 If students have been formally withdrawn and do not follow the Public School Program, they do not participate. - in combined classes (non-grade-level students) do not participate in the assessment and should not be in the same classroom as participating students during the administration. - repeating a grade should take the assessment a second time to provide updated results. - suspended are expected to participate, at the school, preferably at the same time as their classmates, whether they are serving an in-school or out-of-school suspension. - other: please contact the Regional Assessment Coordinator to determine if participation is appropriate.